-This bill amends several sections of Florida Statutes to enhance the electronic transmittal of court orders related to involuntary commitment and risk protection orders.
-Specifically, it requires the clerk of the court to electronically submit ex parte orders for involuntary commitment, summonses, and risk protection orders to the appropriate law enforcement agencies within specified timeframes, typically within six business hours after issuance.
-The bill also mandates that these electronic copies be certified by the clerk and served in the same manner as certified copies.
+This bill amends several sections of Florida Statutes to enhance the electronic transmittal of court orders and related documents.
+Specifically, it requires the clerk of the court to electronically submit ex parte orders for involuntary commitment, summonses for involuntary services, and risk protection orders to the appropriate law enforcement agencies within specified timeframes.
+The amendments emphasize the necessity for timely electronic communication, mandating that these documents be submitted within six business hours after issuance.
+Additionally, the bill stipulates that electronic copies of certain orders must be certified by the clerk and served in the same manner as certified copies.

 Statutes affected: S 774 Filed: 394.463, 397.68151